 Subs in Schools

-SUBS in Schools allows students to explore the complex challenges of maritime engineering and hydrodynamics using coding and electronics as they design and build operational submarines and ROV’s.
+explore the complex challenges of maritime engineering and hydrodynamics using coding and electronics as you design and build operational submarines and ROV’s.

 Exploring New Depths In STEM

 SUBS in Schools Technology Challenge™ is the result of collaboration between REA, the Department of Defence and industry stakeholders including the Australian Submarine Corporation and Saab Australia.

 It was conceived in response to the Australian Government’s announcement of the $50 billion Future Submarine Program.
 It is the world’s first in-class submarine design competition.

 REA took the proven framework of our F1 in Schools program – in which industry-standard technology is made available in the classroom.
 Students develop a wide range of skills from design, engineering and manufacturing to the ‘soft skills’ sought after by industry (project management, teamwork, collaboration, problem solving, communication).
 We then added the complexities of underwater design, coding and electronics.